x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 If the user selected "Yes", the items were deleted.
 In this case, if you restore the folder, the public folder will be restored, but the items cannot be recovered.

 > [!NOTE]
 > Using Outlook to restore deleted public folders is not recommended because it truncates the name of the public folder.
-This issue is under investigation and this article will be updated when there is a fix available.
+This issue is under investigation and this article will be updated when a fix is available.